A sermon on 1 Samuel 8:4-20; 11:14-15 & Mark 3:20-35 by Nathan Nettleton

 I want to focus mainly on the implications of the Samuel reading’s comments about the monarchy tonight, but the family stuff is connected when it comes to royal families because the crown usually passes along the family line.

-So, a quick summary of what we heard in the Samuel reading.
+Anyway, a quick summary of what we heard in the Samuel reading.
 The Israelite people went to Samuel the prophet and said, “All our neighbouring nations are ruled by kings.
 We want to be like them and have a king too.”

 Samuel thought that this was a pretty bad idea, so he went to prayer and asked God about it.
 God agreed that it was a terrible idea but said, “Even though this amounts to a rejection of me, the Lord, you might as well go along with them and give them king, because they’ve become obsessed with the idea and they won’t give up until they’ve got one.
-But let’s issue them with a plain Hebrew product disclosure statement warning them clearly of the known toxic side effects of monarchies, and make sure they read it and sign if first so that when they decide they don’t like their kings after all, you and I can hold our hands up and say ‘We told you so.’”
+But let’s issue them with a product disclosure statement in plain Hebrew-language, warning them clearly of the known toxic side effects of monarchies, and make sure they read it and sign it first so that when they decide they don’t like their kings after all, you and I can hold our hands up and say ‘We told you so.’”

 So Samuel went back to the people and spelt out in no uncertain terms how kings would inevitably become corrupt and would exploit them and oppress them and abuse them.
 But as God had predicted, the people wouldn’t give up their obsession with having a king, so Samuel got them to sign the legal waiver, and then chose and crowned Saul as their first king for them.

 Now apart from stating the obvious, that the Bible clearly tells us that monarchy was not the will of God for us but was the result of a refusal to trust in God, I’m not going to give much attention to the implications of this for the modern day system of constitutional monarchy in the British Commonwealth.
-I am well aware that the Royal family no longer keep slaves and no longer have the power to directly oppress or tax the people, although plenty of tax dollars still go their way.
+I am well aware that the Royal family no longer keep slaves and no longer has the power to directly oppress or tax the people, although plenty of tax dollars still go their way.
 But it remains a system where leadership is not earned but inherited, and therefore it has even less capacity to weed out the corrupt and incompetent than the so-called democracies that seem to be failing us so badly at the moment.

 That’s all I’m going to say about the monarchy.
 I’m also not going to try to develop a theory of how nations should be governed.
 It is not my area of expertise, and the ancient world of tribal micro-nations in which this story was set is so vastly different to today’s world that it would be crazy to claim that it tells us how governance should work now.
 But it does give us some insight into what God thinks we should be capable of, and that certainly has more direct implications for how we structure and function within the small communities that we are a part of, like our families and our churches.